jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

     (ii) without an appropriate driver licence; or
   (b) drives a motor vehicle contrary to the conditions of his or her driver licence; or (c) is the driver of a motor vehicle and fails to produce his or her driver licence for inspection without delay after being required to do so by an enforcement officer; or
-  (d) fails to surrender or return his or her driver licence to—
+  (d) fails to surrender or return his or her physical driver licence to—
     (i) the Agency, a person appointed by the Agency, a court, a constable, or an enforcement officer when required to do so by section 30(2), (3), (3A), or (4A):
     (ii) an employee or agent of the Ministry of Justice, or an enforcement officer, when required to do so by section 30(4B)﻿(b).
 (2) The maximum penalty on conviction for an offence against subsection (1) is a fine not exceeding $1,000.